Céline Laporte

-Céline Roseline Laporte (born 7 December 1984 in Cannes, France) is a female athlete from Seychelles now based in France.
+Céline Roseline Laporte (born 7 December 1984 in Cannes) is a French-born Seychellois athlete who competes in long jump, 100 metres hurdles and heptathlon.
 She represented France until 2003.

 She competed at the 2006 Commonwealth Games, where she received a bronze medal in the women's long jump.
 She competed in the 100 metres hurdles at the 2004 Summer Olympics and the 2005 World Championships.